lukaszmadrzynski/Website-Update/content/pages/ecotours/wenhai.md

         title: ''
         subtitle: ''
         text: >+
-          Connect with the local Naxi community during a visit to **Nanyao Village**, relishing the authentic flavours of a traditional fish farm lunch.
-Share in a taste of their culture, their sustainable practices, and the warm hospitality that has been their hallmark for generations.
+          Experience the warm hospitality of the Naxi people with a visit

+          to **Wenhai village**.
+Enjoy a delicious and authentic local lunch at a traditional

+          fish farm, savoring regional flavors and learning about Naxi culture and

+          sustainable practices directly from the community in a welcoming setting.

         image:
           type: ImageBlock